ArmorDarks/Vandoc/README.md

 Note, that it doesn't restrict your comments or documentation format.
 It can be of any kind, but you just have to ensure that driver you use or write can parse them and that result of those documentations can then be dumped into Vandoc data structure.

-All this makes Vandoc ideal tools for cases, when you need to add documentation to your already existing project and make use of tools for pages output that already exist in prject, or as low-level toolkit to build more common styleguide generation system with pluggable and wide languages syntaxes support.
+All this makes Vandoc ideal tools for cases, when you need to add documentation to your already existing project and make use of tools for pages output that already exist in project, or as low-level toolkit to build more common styleguide generation system with pluggable and wide languages syntaxes support.

 ## How to use